This Day In Literary History

 The Catholic Church adopted the Latin Bible as the "official" Bible, and it would remain so for many centuries.
 Although scholars would translate biblical passages into many different languages over the centuries, the Church mandated that Latin was the only true language of the Bible.

 The Church would not abolish the Latin Mass until 1962.
-By then, the Church had made some compromises, such as including translations of the Latin text in missals and granting permission for priests to perform select Masses in their native language.
+By then, some compromises had been made, such as including translations of the Latin text in missals and allowing priests to perform select Masses in their native languages.